y3owk1n/cpenv/README.md

 - You can set it to any folder you like, but the default is `~/.env-files`.
 I personally set it to an icloud drive path.

+- The config file will be at `$HOME/.config/cpenv/cpenv.yaml`

 2. Organize your projects within your chosen directory.
 Each project should have its own subdirectory.

 ```plaintext